tahoma2d/tahoma2d_docs/source/managing_palettes_and_styles.rst

 .. _custom_styles:

-Trail Styles
+Custom Styles
-''''''''''''
+'''''''''''''

 |style_editor_trail|

-Trail styles are available for vector levels only.
-A trail style repeats an image or an animation level, created with Tahoma or third party software, along the vectors of a vector level.
-Trail styles cannot be used to paint areas.
+Custom styles are available for vector levels only.
+A custom style repeats an image or an animation level, created with Tahoma2D or third party software, along the strokes of a vector level.
+Custom styles cannot be used to paint areas.

-In the Trail section on the Vector tab you can select the image or the animation level you want to use as a style.
-You can add to the list your own animation levels as well: both Tahoma animation levels (PLI) and full-color images or sequences of full-color images (BMP, JPG, NOL, PIC, PICT, PCT, PNG, RGB, SGI, TGA, TIF and TIFF) are supported.
+In the Custom section on the Vector tab you can select the image or the animation level you want to use as a style.
+You can add to the list your own animation levels as well: both Tahoma2D animation levels (PLI) and full-color images, or sequences of full-color images (BMP, JPG, NOL, PIC, PICT, PCT, PNG, RGB, SGI, TGA, TIF and TIFF) are supported.

 .. note:: PLI levels are rendered according to the vector length and thickness, thus appearing jagged when zoomed in.
 If the output format is a vector one, then the PLI level will remain vector-based. (see  :ref:`Choosing the Output Settings <choosing_the_output_settings>`  ).